 - Woody’s Lunch Box and Sci Fi-Dine-In Theater in Hollywood Studios.

 One last thing, don’t shoot me, but I’m not a big fan of the Princess Breakfasts, BUT my kids were never DYING to see Cinderella either.
-They are a great option if you know your kids LOVE characters, you’ll knock out a bunch in one sitting (but you’ll also pay for it).
-The food is “ok” but you’re really going for the character meet and greet.
+They are a great option if you know your kids LOVE characters; you’ll knock out a bunch in one sitting (but you’ll also pay for it).
+The food is “ok,” but you’re really going for the character meet and greet.

-We also love Be our Guest for lunch.
+We also love to Be our Guest for lunch.
 If you’re lucky enough to get a reservation, make sure you PRE PAY for lunch.
 Otherwise, you’ll get stuck in an insanely long line waiting to order your food, even if you have a reservation.

-Play games with your kids, pull up Disney Trivia on your phone, take silly photos in line, Look for Hidden Mickeys etc. You can find ways to pass the time.
+Play games with your kids, pull up Disney Trivia on your phone, take silly photos inline, Look for Hidden Mickeys, etc. You can find ways to pass the time.
 Disney worked hard to find new ways to entertain you while you’re in line.
 Also, if you’re trying to get on Toy Story Mania, I think they lie about how long the wait is at the end of the day to keep people from getting in line.

 Keep trying for FastPasses all the way up to the day before you go.
-Many times people cancel vacations and spots will open up.
-It’s just the luck of the draw though.
+Many times people cancel vacations, and spots will open up.
+It’s just the luck of the draw, though.

-Disney Tip #9: Look for Hidden Mickeys.
+#9: Look for Hidden Mickeys

-We started this a few years ago, and my kids love it now.
-It’s a really fun thing to do while you’re waiting in line and I think it makes you “slow down” and notice what’s going on around you more– You know that whole “be in the moment thing”.
 A hidden Mickey is a Mickey Mouse head hidden somewhere it’s not supposed to be.
-Some are so obvious and others are harder to find.
+Some are so obvious, and others are harder to find.
 You can get an app on your phone or a book to use as a guide.
-We now walk around calling them “hidden Mickeys” and “Totally Obvious Mickeys”.
+We now walk around calling them “hidden Mickeys” and “Totally Obvious Mickeys.”
 For our family, it has become a fun inside joke.

-Disney Tip #10: Rethink Lunch.
+#10: Rethink Lunch

 Okay, this is my favorite trick, don’t eat lunch at noon.
 We like to do one of two things.
-Eat snacks in our hotel room for breakfast then eat lunch at 11 am right when the restaurants open.
-OR eat a bigger breakfast and wait to eat lunch til after 2 pm.
-We also prefer to sit down for lunch rather than dinner.
-It gives you a nice break in the middle of the day and most times we end up so full from lunch that all we want for dinner is a snack.
+Eat snacks in our hotel room for breakfast, then eat lunch at 11 am, right when the restaurants open.
+OR eat a bigger breakfast and wait to eat lunch till after 2 pm.

-(January, September & and between Thanksgiving and Christmas) Disney World is most crowded at Christmas, and Thanksgiving.
-After that most of April is busy for Spring Break and the weekends in May are busy for Star Wars Weekends.
+Disney World is most crowded at Christmas and Thanksgiving.
+After that, most of April is busy for Spring Break, and the weekends in May are busy for Star Wars Weekends.
 You can find crowd calendars online.
 Orlando in July is INSANELY HOT and crowded.
+It is also jam-packed during any RunDisney event and Presidents Day weekend.

 Just realize before you go that you’re not going to see EVERYTHING and ride EVERY ride.
 You’ll make yourself crazy trying.
 Although I’m a “check off the list” type when I’m on vacation, I have to let go of that instinct a bit at Disney.
 If you love it, you’ll probably go back, save some things for next time.

-Disney World Tip #13: Prioritize
+#13: Prioritize

-Before you go decide whats most important for you and your kids to see.
-If they are crazy for characters make a plan around seeing characters (fast passes and character meals).
-If you want to ride ALL OF THE RIDES then plan your fast pass times close together so you can get to as many rides as you can.
-Whatever it is you decide, make sure to leave some time unplanned for just wandering around the parks and popping into the shops.
+Before you go, decide what’s most important for you and your kids to see.
+If they are crazy for characters, make a plan around seeing characters (fast passes and character meals).
+If you want to ride ALL OF THE RIDES, then plan your fast pass times close together so you can get to as many rides as you can.

 Disney has done a good job finding ways to entertain kids as they move through the parks.
 Each country in Epcot has a KidCot stop.
 Kids can sit and color and get their passport (or project life card) signed by a person from the country they are visiting.
-It’s a great way to get your kids to chat with people and it’s really fun to see how each culture is different.
-At the Animal Kingdom the kids can visit several educational stops and become and Adventure Scout.
-We did it this last time and my kids loved it (they are 12)…

 and….

-If you enjoyed our Simple Disney World Tips and if you’d like to see what Disney World is like in 2 minutes or less and in stop motion video, check out this video my husband made of one of our visits.
+If you enjoyed our Simple Disney World Tips and if you’d like to see what Disney World is like in 2 minutes or less and a stop motion video, check out this video my husband made of one of our visits.

 You can visit our Family YouTube channel to keep up with our adventures, here’s the link.